apache/cordova-ios/README.md

 **3. When I add Plugins, they are not found or won't compile?**

-Check your Xcode Run Log for clues.
+Check your Xcode Console Log for clues.

 This can be because of: